 Chronic myeloid leukemia (CML) is a type of leukemia that starts in myeloid cells

 in the bone marrow.
-It’s also known as chronic myelogenous leukemia.
-It starts in
+It’s also called chronic myelogenous leukemia.
+It starts in white

-There is a change in a chromosome in the cells of almost all patients with CML.
+There is a change in a chromosome in the cells of almost all people with CML.
 The

 change is called the Philadelphia chromosome.
 It creates an abnormal gene called BCR-ABL.

-This causes the leukemia cells to grow out of control.
+This gene causes the leukemia cells to grow out of control.

 As the leukemia cells grow, they can crowd out the normal cells in the bone marrow.

-This can lead to not enough of different types of blood cells.
-People with CML have
+This can lead to not having enough of the different types of blood cells in the blood.
+People

-too many white blood cells in their blood.
+with CML have too many abnormal white blood cells in their blood.

 CML is a type of chronic leukemia.
 This means it tends to grow slowly.
-CML does not
+In most cases

 Talk with your healthcare provider

 If you have questions about CML, talk with your healthcare provider.
-Your healthcare
+Your provider